kemtay/tipp-aai-flags_classification/README.md

 ## Python files explained:
-1. flag_prediction.py - the main python program
+1. flag_prediction.py - the main python program (python flag_prediction.py)
 2. FlagsClassifier.py - the definitions of class Flags (import FlagsClassifier as fclf)
 3. ml_plot.py - all the Machine Learning plots used in the application (import ml_plot as mplt)
+4. flag_data.csv - dataset from https://archive.ics.uci.edu/ml/machine-learning-databases/flags

 ## Dataset
 - The dataset used is flag.data from https://archive.ics.uci.edu/ml/machine-learning-databases/flags .